splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-apm.rst

 Identify and address bottlenecks in code and architecture using AlwaysOn Profiling
 ================================================================================================================
-Utilizing AlwaysOn Profiling in development environments helps identify bottlenecks within the code before enabling AlwaysOn Profiling in production environments.
-If you have an application or service using Java, Node.js or .NET, enable CPU profiling to get intra-service visibility to identify code issues that lead to a slow service.
+Utilizing AlwaysOn Profiling in development environments helps identify bottlenecks within the code before turning on AlwaysOn Profiling in production environments.
+If you have an application or service using Java, Node.js or .NET, turn on CPU profiling to get intra-service visibility to identify code issues that lead to a slow service.
 This also helps identify inefficiencies to reduce infrastructure footprint and spend.

 To learn more, see the following:

 - :ref:`profiling-intro`

 - :ref:`profiling-scenario-landingpage`

-- :ref:`profiling-troubleshooting`

 .. _data-links-apm: